ck37/hpc-savio-xsede/README.md

 ```
 This provides longer strings for the partition and account, adds in the QOS, automatically restricts to jobs submitted by the current user, and removes some unnecessary columns.

+## Setup SSH keys for github

+* Follow [github instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#generating-a-new-ssh-key) to create a new ssh key on your personal computer.
+    * Call the new key id_rsa_savio so that it's a different file from your existing github ssh key.
+* [Add the public key](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) to your Github account.
+* Copy the private key onto Savio: `~/.ssh/id_rsa`
+    * You could copy the private key to your clipboard (as shown in github instructions) and then paste it into a new textfile on Savio using a text editor like vim or pico.
+    * Or you could use scp or ftp to copy it to Savio.
+E.g. `scp ~/.ssh/id_rsa_savio username@hpc.brc.berkeley.edu:.ssh/id_rsa`
+* Then edit `~/.ssh/config` to include the following lines:
+    ```bash
+    Host github.com
+      IdentityFile ~/.ssh/id_rsa
+    ```

 ## Tmux and long-running scripts

 Login nodes will kill long-running processes after a certain amount of time - something like 2-3 days.
 So using screen-saving program like tmux does not work on a login node directly.
 However, the data transfer node (dtn.brc.berkeley.edu) does not seem to restrict how long a process can run.
 Therefore to use tmux, ssh-agent, or related long-running processes, ssh to dtn, start up the processes, then from within dtn ssh into a login node to submit jobs.
 (Thanks to Aaron Culich for relaying me this tip.)